David Copperfield (illusionist): Early life and education

-Career and business interests
+Career

+Early career

-At 18, Copperfield enrolled at New York City's Jesuit-based Fordham University, but three weeks into his freshman year he left to play the lead role in the musical The Magic Man in Chicago.
-It was then he adopted the stage name David Copperfield, taken from the famous Charles Dickens novel, because he liked its sound.
-He sang, danced and created most of the original illusions used in the show.
+At 18, Copperfield enrolled at New York City's Jesuit-based Fordham University, but, three weeks into his freshman year, he left to play the lead role in the musical The Magic Man in Chicago.
+At that time, he adopted the stage name David Copperfield, taken from the Charles Dickens novel, because he liked its sound.
+He sang, danced, and created most of the original illusions in the show.
 The Magic Man became the longest-running musical in Chicago history.

 At age 19, he created and headlined for several months the first "Magic of David Copperfield" show at the Pagoda Hotel in Honolulu, Hawaii, with the help of sound and lighting designer Willy Martin.
 Copperfield's career in television began in earnest when he was discovered by Joseph Cates, a producer of Broadway shows and television specials.
 Cates produced a magic special in 1977 for ABC called The Magic of ABC, hosted by Copperfield, as well as several The Magic of David Copperfield specials on CBS between 1978 and 2001.
 There have been 18 Copperfield TV specials and 2 documentaries between September 7, 1977, and April 3, 2001.